How to lower triglyceride levels

 Lifestyle changes and, in some cases, medications can reduce triglycerides.
 Having healthy habits is often enough to significantly bring down triglycerides and improve heart health:

 - Make changes to your diet.
-Replace simple carbohydrates, foods and drinks made with added sugars or white flour with whole grain sources of carbohydrates.
-Swap unhealthy saturated and trans fats for healthier unsaturated fats found in plants, such as olive and canola oils.
+Avoid simple carbohydrates, foods and drinks made with added sugars and white flour.
+Swap saturated and trans fats for healthier unsaturated fats found in plants, such as fats from avocados or olive oil.
 Saturated fats are found in animal products, such as fatty cuts of meat, poultry with skin and full-fat dairy products.
 Trans fats are mostly found in foods made with hydrogenated oils, including fried foods and commercially prepared baked goods.
 Opt for foods that are high in omega-3 fatty acids, such as oily fish, like salmon and mackerel, walnuts and flaxseeds, because they are known to help lower triglyceride levels.

 - Get regular exercise.
 Strive to be physically active for at least 30 minutes most days of the week.
 If you don’t have a full 30 minutes to devote to fitness, break exercise up into shorter sessions throughout the day.